-A lot of meals depend on the sauce.
-Basically you can overcook the fish and it´s still fine when you have a good sauce.
+A lot of meals depending on the sauce.
+Basically, you can overcook the fish and it´s still fine when you have a good sauce.
 One of my favourite sauces for the fish is French classic white wine butter sauce (Beurre blanc) which suits perfectly for salmon.

 Grilled Salmon with Quinoa, Zucchini and White Wine Sauce

 Serve for 2

 - For the sauce: 1 finely chopped shallot onion, 100 ml dry white wine, 4 tsp butter (4 cubes), 1 tbsp freshly squeezed lemon juice, 1 tsp finely chopped chive